Office of International Education

 Body

-Can UVM international community members travel and reenter the US?
-Currently, there is no legal impediment to travel in and out of the US.
-However, we recommend that prospective travelers review our travel and reentry pages for international students or international scholars and employees and then consult with our department’s advising team before making any arrangements.
+International travel for those not impacted by travel bans: We strongly recommend that prospective travelers review our travel and reentry pages for international students or international scholars and employees and then consult with our department’s advising team before making any arrangements.

-Are there any special rules for travel within the US that the UVM international community should be aware of?
-When traveling within the US, OIE clients should follow all of the recommendations in the first question on this page (carry documents, have the UVM police phone number in their phone, ensure documents are up-to-date).
+Travel within the United States: When traveling within the US, OIE clients should follow all of the recommendations in the first question on this page (carry documents, have the UVM police phone number in their phone, ensure documents are up-to-date).
 Customs and Border Protection (CBP) has a territorial area within 100 miles of US borders which means that stops can happen in most of the state of Vermont as well as elsewhere around the country.

-What should I know about technology and travel?
-Travel with technology can introduce additional rules that people might not think about (such as rules around information and technology that can and cannot be taken outside of the US).
+Technology and Travel: Travel with technology can introduce additional rules that people might not think about (such as rules around information and technology that can and cannot be taken outside of the US).
 If you will be taking a computer or other equipment, materials, software or data abroad, you must refer to and comply with all Export Control regulations.
 Please consult UVM’s Export Control Regulation page for more information.
 Technology can also be screened by CBP when you enter the US – social media, emails, etc. For employees of the university traveling for UVM-related reasons, this website offers some additional insights on information security

 Sometimes, in secondary inspection, a CBP officer might have a question about the traveler’s UVM immigration documents.
 If this is the case, the traveler or CBP officer can call either the OIE (802-656-4296) during business hours from 8-4:30 Monday through Friday, or UVM Police Services (802-656-3473) after hours.
-When calling, the caller should explain they are an international UVM client supported by OIE and need to speak with an immigration team member.
-UVM Police can reach the OIE team after hours.
+When calling, the caller should explain they are an international UVM client supported by the Office of International Education and need to speak with an immigration team member.
+UVM Police can reach appropriate OIE team members after hours.

 Body